unum-cloud/NetworkXum/README.md

-# NetworkXum
+# NetworkXternal

-NetworkXum is [NetworkX](https://github.com/networkx/networkx)-like interface for large persistent graphs stored inside DBMS.
+NetworkXternal is [NetworkX](https://github.com/networkx/networkx)-like interface for large persistent graphs stored inside DBMS.
 This lets you upscale from Megabyte-Gigabyte graphs to Terabyte-Petabyte graphs (that won't fit into RAM), without changing your code.
 We provide wrappers for following DBs:

 * [MongoDB](#mongodb) - modern (yet mature) distributed document DB with good performance in most workloads
 * [Neo4J](#neo4j) - disturbingly slow and unstable DBMS positioned as the go-to Graph database,